About the Journal

 Open Access Policy

-Musica Hodie journal is committed to the principle of Open Access, a form of publishing that aims to make scientific research widely accessible to the general public without financial barriers or access restrictions.
+Musica Hodie journal is committed to Open Access, a form of publishing that aims to make scientific research widely accessible to the general public without financial barriers or access restrictions.

-According to the Directory of Open Access Journals (DOAJ) definition, an Open Access journal is one in which the copyright holder of a scholarly work grants usage rights to others through an open license (Creative Commons or equivalent).
+According to the definition of the Directory of Open Access Journals (DOAJ), an open-access journal is one in which the copyright holder of a scholarly work grants usage rights to others through an open license (Creative Commons or equivalent).
 This allows for immediate and free access to the work, enabling any user to read, download, copy, distribute, print, search, or link to the full texts of articles, index them, pass them as data to software, or use them for any other lawful purpose.

-The full text of all content is available for free and open access without delay or restrictions.
+All content's full text is free and can be accessed without delay or restrictions.
 There is no embargo period, and users are not required to register to access the content.

 Copyright and Privacy Policy

 Authors retain unrestricted copyright to their texts.
-The names and addresses provided in this journal will be used exclusively for the services provided by this publication, and will not be made available for other purposes or to third parties.
+The names and addresses provided in this journal will be used exclusively for the services offered by this publication.
+They will not be made available for other purposes or to third parties.
 The MÚSICA HODIE journal operates under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 Digital Preservation and Promotion Policy

-The MÚSICA HODIE journal is part of the UFG Periodicals Portal; therefore, it is preserved through storage on the server of the Federal University of Goiás.
-In turn, the portal is affiliated with the Cariniana Network - Brazilian Digital Preservation Services Network (IBICT) - and funded by FAPEG (Goiás State Research Support Foundation).
+The MÚSICA HODIE journal is part of the UFG Periodicals Portal and is stored on the Federal University of Goiás's server.
+The portal is affiliated with the Cariniana Network—Brazilian Digital Preservation Services Network (IBICT)—and funded by FAPEG (Goiás State Research Support Foundation).

 Ethics Policy against Plagiarism and Misconduct